Ar-Kah/Java-Chess-Engine/README.md

 # Chess game #

-#### this is my effort of implementing a chess engine ####
+#### Java chess engine ####

+### Minimax and alpha beta pruning ###

-Update 20.2.2025, kurrently you can play aggains the bot there could still be some minor bugs in the game and the game does not notify checkmate conditions but other wise it is playable and the bot is capable to beat me in a game of chess.
+Update 20.2.2025, currently you can play aggains the bot there could still be some minor bugs in the game and the game does not notify checkmate conditions but other wise it is playable and the bot is capable to beat me in a game of chess.

 ## how to play ##
 #### player input ####